© 2023 R-Tools Technology Inc.

-R-Studio allows you to create and process RAID 6 Double Xor layouts with the following presets:
+R‑Studio for Linux allows you to create and process RAID 6 Double Xor layouts with the following presets:

 In addition you may create your own RAID 6 configurations.